encounterplus/module-packer/README.md

 - `name`: The name of the module.
 - `print-cover`: The cover to use as the cover image in PDF output (this will be, effectively, a page 0).
 - `print-document-size`: Sets the output page size when exporting to PDF.
 May be `letter` (default) or `a4`.
+- `references`: Reference items for EncounterPlus.
+Reference items can link to files that can be rendered by EncounterPlus (such as images or PDFs) or URLs.
 - `slug`: The slug for the module.
 Slugs should follow standard URL slug guidelines (best to stick with only lowercase letters and dashes).
 If a slug is manually specified, care should be taken that the slug is not repeated elsewhere in the module.
 Repeats will cause prevent the module from being created.
 - `version`: The version of the module.
 Must be an integer.